SungminSo/CS231n/Lecture 6/lecture_6_En.md

 Q: if we force the inputs to be gaussian, do we lose the structure?

-A: no, in a sense that you can think of if you had all your features distributed as a gaussian for example, even if you were just doing data pre-processing, this gaussian is not losing you any structure.
+A: no, in a sense that you can think of if you had all your features distributed as a gaussian for example, even if you were just doing data pre-processing, this gaussian is not losing you any structure. it's just shifting and scaling your data into a regime.